eklem/geo-search-helper/README.md

 * [x] Get distance from one point on a map to another point (either currentPosition or something else).
 Points described with lat/lon
 * [x] Get point2 from point1, distance and bearing.
 Only needed for map boundaries function, but keeping it exposed for now.
 * [x] Get map boundaries (lat/lon for SW and NE) based on a location + a radius in km from that point (either through getCurrentPosition or something else).
+* [ ] Get map boundaries (lat/lon for SW and NE) based on a lot of locations in a map, sorting them to find the most northern, eastern, southern and western point.
+This way you can have a map boundary for displaying i.e. 10 search results.

 ### getCurrentPosition